MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     }
     ```

-   For information about what goes into the visual class see [Visual API](./visual-api.md).
-In the next three steps we'll define this class.
+   For information about what goes into the visual class, see [Visual API](./visual-api.md).
+In the next three steps, we'll define this class.

 5. Add class-level *private* methods at the beginning of the *visual* class: